-Tennis Australia is pleased to partner with the Australian Sports Commission (ASC) to deliver this $200 million Australian Government initiative to get more children and youth active.
+Tennis Australia is pleased to partner with Sport Australia to deliver this $200 million Australian Government initiative to get more children and youth active.

 “The kids seem to be really engaged, they had a fantastic time, they didn't feel stressed, they just had lots of fun.
 They picked up some skills as well,” Tennis Australia Teacher Ambassador.

 Tennis Australia is offering primary and secondary school programs as part of Sporting Schools.

 The Partnership and Play programs for primary schools are based on the ANZ Tennis Hot Shots program.
 Both programs consist of tennis games and activities which appeal to the educative purposes of physical education and sport and make learning tennis fun.
 Through the use of modified equipment, including smaller courts, racquets and low compression balls, students will develop the confidence and competence to play the game.

 The Tennis for Secondary Schools Partnership program supports schools to deliver on aspects of the student achievement standards for band 7 and 8 and band 9 and 10 as outlined in the Australian Curriculum: Health and Physical Education (AC:HPE).
 The program is focused on the promotion of lifelong physical activity and health by providing students with the opportunity to participate in tennis at school.